junesirius/junesirius.github.io/_drafts/Writing_Prompts/2020-12-21-VO-inspiration.md

 ### 99.《Exile》Lyrics

-I think I've seen this file before
+I think I've seen this film before

 And I didn't like the ending